stkent/stkent.github.io/_posts/2020-05-07-expressing-relationships-between-nullable-parameters-in-kotlin.md

 # Summary

-Use Kotlin's type system to make illegal parameter combinations impossible.
+Use Kotlin’s type system to make illegal parameter combinations impossible.
 You'll thank yourself later.

 [^1]: Typically such code will deliberately include no-ops or theoretically throw a `NullPointerException`.